GurugubelliAjay/TodoApp/README.md

 A Basic Todo Application built with React.js and Tailwind CSS.

-Users can:

-➕ Add new tasks
-✅ Mark tasks as completed
+Users can Add new tasks , Mark tasks as completed and Delete tasks
-❌ Delete tasks